 ENBD has a significant presence in the UAE retail, corporate and commercial banking market.
-In addition, through its subsidiaries (including Emirates Islamic Bank PJSC ("Emirates Islamic")) and associates, ENBD offers Islamic banking services, as well as investment banking, property management, asset management, insurance services, credit card facilities and other banking-related services.
+In addition, through its subsidiaries (including EIB) and associates, ENBD offers Islamic banking services, as well as investment banking, property development and management, asset management, insurance services, credit card facilities and other banking-related services.

-As at 31 December 2015, ENBD had total assets of AED 406.6 billion and shareholders' funds worth AED 50.7 billion while as at 31 December 2014, ENBD had total assets and shareholders' funds of AED 363.0 billion and AED 46.8 billion, respectively.
-For the purposes of reporting its risk-weighted assets in accordance with Basel II, ENBD had, as at 31 December 2015, Tier 1 capital of AED 44.2 billion and lower Tier 2 capital of AED 6.7 billion.
-ENBD's net profit for the years ended 31 December 2015 and 31 December 2014 was AED 7.1 billion and AED 5.1 billion, respectively.
+As at 31 December 2012, ENBD had total assets of AED 308.3 billion and shareholders' funds worth AED 36.5 billion while as at 31 December 2011, ENBD had total assets and shareholders' funds of AED 284.6 billion and AED 34.9 billion, respectively.
+For the purposes of reporting its risk-weighted assets in accordance with Basel II, ENBD had, as at 31 December 2012, Tier 1 capital of AED 30.2 billion and lower Tier 2 capital of AED 14.9 billion.
+ENBD's net profit for the years ended 31 December 2012 and 31 December 2011 was AED 2.6 billion and AED 2.5 billion, respectively.